Mt. Fuji's Aokigahara Forest

 For more information on Snow Monkey Tours please Contact Us:

 Conquering Mt.
-Fuji is at the top of many people’s bucket lists and with the climbing season only 5 months away, it is not too early to begin planning for your 2019 Mt.
+Fuji is at the top of many people’s bucket lists and with the climbing season only a few months away, it is not too early to begin planning for your 2019 Mt.
 Fuji climb.
 Planning ahead will help you make the right choices and there are several key points to consider when planning your Mt.
 Fuji climb:

 A good start when planning your climb to tackling Japan’s most iconic mountain is purchasing the latest edition of the Climbing Mt.
 Fuji Guidebook.